Author: cypherfigures

 David Lee Chaum

-David-Lee Chaum, computer scientist, cryptographer, and cypherpunk, did the important initial work on decentralised blockchains He invented digital cash and developed eCash.
+David-Lee Chaum,Ā computer scientist,Ā cryptographer, and cypherpunk, did the important initial work on decentralised blockchains He invented digital cash and developed eCash.

 -